 - The juvenile possessed a parent or legal guardian’s written permission at the time the juvenile possessed the handgun.

-If a parent or person with legal custody gives written permission to sell a firearm to a juvenile, that serves as an affirmative defense to prosecution under Texas law.
-It is also an affirmative defense for transfers other than sales if a parent or person with legal custody gives effective consent.
+If a parent or person with legal custody gives written permission to sell a firearm to a juvenile, that is an affirmative defense to prosecution under Texas law.
+Except for firearms sales, it is also an affirmative defense for transfers if a parent or person with legal custody gives effective consent.
 Oral permission could constitute effective consent in Texas.

 Contact an Experienced Collin County Federal Firearm Violations Attorney